-- A when others clause is used again.
-In the case of Example 6, the output is assigned the constant value of '0' when the other listed conditions of the chooser\expression are not met. - The circuit used in this example was a 4:1 MUX.
-In this case, each of the conditions of the chooser\expression is accounted for in the body of the selected signal assignment statement.
+the conditions of the chooser_expression is accounted for in the body of the selected signal assignment statement.
 However, this is not a requirement.
 The only requirement here is that the line containing the when others keywords appears in the final line of the statement.

 EXAMPLE 7.
 Write the VHDL code that implements the following circuit.
 The circuit contains an input bundle of four signals and an output bundle of three signals.
-The input bundle, D\IN, represents a 4-bit binary number.
-The output bundle, SZ\OUT, is used to indicate the magnitude of the 4-bit binary input number.
+The input bundle, D_IN, represents a 4-bit binary number.
+The output bundle, SZ_OUT, is used to indicate the magnitude of the 4-bit binary input number.
 The relationship between the input and output is shown in the table below.
 Use a selected signal assignment statement in the solution.

-range of D_IN $SZ\OUT$
+range of D_IN SZ_OUT

 $0000 \to 0011$ 100

 $0100 \rightarrow 1001$ 010

 $1010 \rightarrow 1111$ 001

 unknown value 000